-John F. Kennedy was a great leader, with an arsenal full of motivating speeches that inspired a nation when he was President and continue to inspire us today, years after his death.
+John F. Kennedy was a leader with an arsenal full of motivating speeches that inspired a nation when he was President and continue to inspire us today, years after his death.
 One distinctive Kennedy quote that especially resonates with us was one taken from his final, undelivered speech, intended for that fatal day in Dallas:

-“Leadership and learning are indispensable to each other”.
+“Leadership and learning are indispensable to each other”

 The meaning behind the quote is profound - a leader cannot lead without knowledge and a desire to learn, and must continue learning in order to maintain a position of leadership.